• Skip to primary navigation

 • Start by making the mashed potatoes.
 Bring a large pot of water to boil, and add the chopped potatoes.
 Boil until fork tender, the turn off the heat and drain completely.

-• Add the milk, butter, salt, and pepper and mash thoroughly.
+• Add the milk, ½ cup of butter, salt, and pepper and mash thoroughly.
 Set aside.

-• In a skillet over medium heat, cook the ground beef, breaking it up as you go.
+• In a skillet over medium heat, add 2 Tbsp. butter and add the onions.
+Once they start to soften, add the garlic.
+Once fragrant, about 30 seconds, add the ground beef, breaking it up as you go.
 If you are using any extra veggies, add them in with the beef.

 • When the beef is just about finished cooking, slowly add in the flour to the beef, mixing as you go.